 Communicate The ‘NO’

 There is a chance that people may exploit your helpful nature, especially at work.
 Remind yourself what doesn’t fall under your profile, isn’t your responsibility; and neither are you the one to be doing everything.
-You need to take a stand for yourself and learn to say ‘NO!’.
+You need to take a stand for yourself and learn to say ‘NO!’
+This simple habit will help you manage stress and improve their mental health.

 What To Do: If saying ‘no’ is too bold or too rude for you, try phrases like ‘I have prior commitments’, ‘I don’t think I’ll have the time for it’ or ‘I may be able to help once I’m done with my work’.
 The first few times will be difficult, but you’ll soon get a hang of it.